mkaranasou/normalizer/README.md

 What is this module about
 ---
 Analyzing short, noisy data like class names and attributes, tweets and hashtags means that there is a need for some kind of normalization.
 This component attempts to combine several methods to normalize the aforementioned kind of data.
-It focuses on word-level analysis (not a whole phrase that can be easily split in words by spaces but e.g. class names, variable names like "SomeClient", "FistName", "lastName" etc) and uses regex, spellcheck, nlp and dynamic programming to try analyze the data and return a list of normalized words.
+It focuses on word-level analysis (not a whole phrase that can be easily split in words by spaces but e.g. class names, variable names like `SomeClient`, `FistName`, `lastName`, `law23_12` etc) and uses regex, spellcheck, nlp and dynamic programming to try analyze the data and return a list of normalized words.

 Installation
 ---